learlab/itell/apps/demo/content/textbook/5-experimental-and-clinical-psychologists.md

     correct: false
   - answer: "d.\tDo more people drink Coke or Pepsi? "
     correct: false
-- !Structured
-  question: "4.\tWhich of the following accurately describes replication, which is part of science as public knowledge? "
+- question: "4.\tWhich of the following accurately describes replication, which is part of science as public knowledge? "
   answers:
   - answer: "a.\tOther researchers read the research and use it to inform their own research and practice."
     correct: false